seru1us/check-publics3/readme.md

   - Using the AWS API or libraries are allowed as well as consulting any online source or documentation

 ### Design Decisions and Architecture
 When considering how to architect this use tool, I decided to make a simple CLI tool that can be ran without any parameters.
 The main reason I created it in this way were due to the two requirements I was given: "make it a command-line tool" and "have it check for publicly accessible buckets".
-Having said that, I would like to point out that in a production environment I would suggest utilizing a different method to simply alert and respond to a discovered public bucket.
+Having said that, I would like to point out that in a production environment I would suggest using a different method to simply alert and respond to a discovered public bucket.

-While this application needs to be ran on a scheduled or interactive basis, for security events such as s3 ACL changes, best practices infer that incidents are handled in as close to real-time as possible.
+While this application needs to be ran on a scheduled or interactive basis, for security events such as s3 ACL changes, best practices dictate that incidents are handled in as close to real-time as possible.
 In this instance, I would suggest [utilizing s3 event notifications](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) to audit changes and creation of s3 buckets.
 By listening for real-time events for changes, quick response to public s3 buckets can resolve any configuration issues or unauthorized changes in stored data.

 The Caveat to this is it requires additional AWS infrastructure- s3 event notifications integrate specifically with the following AWS platforms:
   - [Amazon Simple Notification Service (Amazon SNS) ](https://aws.amazon.com/sns/)